 DENNIS STRATTON (1979-1980)

-This “Maiden Exit” can not be described as amicable.
-Stratton fell out in a major way with both Harris and manager Rod Smallwood.
-One part of this had to do with Harris’ suspicion (not altogether inaccurate) that the new guitarist was not 100 percent into the Maiden thing.
+This “Maiden Exit” can definitely not be described as amicable.
+Stratton fell out in a big way with both Harris and manager Rod Smallwood.
+Some of this had to do with Harris’ suspicion, not altogether inaccurate, that the new guitarist was not 100 percent into the Maiden thing.

 A similar situation arose when Maiden later recorded their single Women In Uniform.
-Stratton and Burr added vocal overdubs to the mix when Harris wasn’t around, and the band chief exploded when he heard it.
-Harris admits that he “just went fucking nuts!
+Stratton and Burr added vocal overdubs to the mix when Harris wasn’t around, and the band chief turned red when he heard it.
+Harris admitted later that, “I just went fucking nuts!
 I had to walk out, I was that pissed off.”
-The person Harris was the most pissed off with was producer Tony Platt, but he also started questioning Stratton’s place in the band.
+The person most in danger of receiving a fist in the face was producer Tony Platt, but Harris also started to seriously question Stratton’s place in the band.

 The guitarist resented this, and things got uglier.
 Harris insists that Stratton “seemed to be negative about a lot of things” and that he would “sometimes get a bit aggressive when he’d had a few beers.”
 Maybe more seriously, Harris claims that Stratton had issues with Maiden’s musical direction: “He questioned a lot of the fundamental things we were trying to do.”

 Smallwood had been unsure about the hiring of Stratton to begin with and kept confronting the guitarist, who would later complain that the manager “even started having a go at me about the music I was listening to.”
-Without a shadow of doubt, the writing was on the wall for Stratton as guitar player in Iron Maiden.
+Without a doubt, the writing was on the wall for Stratton as guitar player in Iron Maiden.

 Frankly, it’s easy to see how Stratton would be agitated by the manager’s dictates, and it’s also easy to agree with him that Maiden were a little too young to understand the need for space on the road.
 But it’s equally easy to understand that the band felt uncomfortable with a guitarist who was a little older, and a little too cocky after having been in the band just a few months.
 In any case, Maiden’s rise would have been in question if they didn’t get Adrian Smith to join the band.

-One album, one man down.
+One album, one man out.

 PAUL DI’ANNO (1978-1981)

-The unmistakable voice of early Iron Maiden, Paul Di’Anno sang on the first two records, Iron Maiden (1980) and Killers (1981).
+The unmistakable voice of early Iron Maiden, Paul Di’Anno sang on the first two records: Iron Maiden (1980) and Killers (1981).
 But he was to be the second casualty of Maiden’s first album line-up.
 A real character, jack-the-lad, “the beast” as he calls himself, Di’Anno’s penchant for fast living would eventually part him from a band that were very serious indeed about developing their career.

-Harris stated at the time that “if it had been because he was doing too many gigs I’d have every sympathy.”
+Harris stated at the time that, “If it had been because he was doing too many gigs I’d have every sympathy.”
 But it was clearly alcohol and drugs that impaired Di’Anno, and Maiden was growing into ever bigger obligations: “We couldn’t afford to keep playing gigs where he wasn’t putting in 100 percent, where it was half-hearted, or worse still, blowing out.”

 Di’Anno, for his part, has never denied the effects the rock’n’roll lifestyle had on his ability to deliver what Maiden required of him.
 But he also insists that he was getting tired of the heavily scheduled Maiden routine at that point.
 “I’d had a bellyful,” he said later.
 “I didn’t get into rock’n’roll to keep to schedules and have meetings and make sure I get my eight hours’ beauty sleep every night.”

 He also claims that he wasn’t entirely happy with the musical direction the band was heading in, beginning with Killers.
-Whether this is hindsight or foresight, one can not know for sure.
+Whether this is hindsight or foresight, one cannot know for sure.
 Harris was completely blunt about the issue three decades later: “Paul was totally fucked up.”

-The fact of the matter is that Maiden went on to recruit a singer who had the kind of voice Harris had wanted to begin with – Bruce Dickinson.
+The fact of the matter is that Maiden went on to recruit a singer who had the kind of voice Harris had wanted to begin with: Bruce Dickinson.
 And how would they ever have conquered the world without him?
-Even Di’Anno applauded the choice, and has later stated in no uncertain terms that he thinks “Bruce is absolutely the best singer the band have ever had.”
+Even Di’Anno applauded the choice, and has later stated in no uncertain terms that he thinks that, “Bruce is absolutely the best singer the band have ever had.”

-Dickinson has claimed that he was actually asked to join Maiden before Di’Anno had formally been given the boot.
-Which has to be the case since Dickinson was approached when his band Samson appeared at the 1981 Reading Festival on August 29.
-At that point Maiden still had a handful of shows left on the Killers tour.
-Dickinson remembers that there was talk of leaving for Scandinavia when he auditioned for the band, and Maiden did play their last few shows with Di’Anno in Sweden and Denmark in early September.
+Dickinson claims that he was actually asked to join Maiden before Di’Anno had formally been given the boot.
+Which has to be the case since Dickinson was approached when his band Samson appeared at the 1981 Reading Festival on 29 August.
+At that point Maiden still had a handful of shows left on the Killers tour, and Dickinson asked Smallwood, “What’s gonna happen to Paul, and does he know he’s going?”

-Two albums, two men down.
+Two albums, two men out.

 CLIVE BURR (1979-1982)

-Previously reliable on stage, Burr started having performance trouble on the 1982 Beast On The Road tour.
-Often hitting the stage while nursing a hangover, just the same as certain other people in the band, Burr started to let his playing suffer.
-Cardinal sin.
+Previously reliable on stage, Burr started having performance trouble on the 1982 Beast On The Road tour, according to several members of the band.
+Often hitting the stage while nursing a hangover, just the same as certain other people in the band, Burr reportedly started to let his playing suffer.
 Harris wouldn’t tolerate it for long.

 Adrian Smith recalls the trouble of “keeping it together for the rest of us when he was having an off night, which he was having more and more as time went by.”
-And Harris, by then used to band members succumbing to the lifestyle, and worried about getting through the tour, remembers a night when Burr “spent most of the gig throwing up into a bucket at the side of his kit.”
+And Harris, by then used to band members succumbing to the lifestyle and very worried about getting through the tour, remembers a night when Burr “spent most of the gig throwing up into a bucket at the side of his kit.”

-Three albums, three men down.
+Three albums, three men out.

-ADRIAN SMITH (1980-1990)
+ADRIAN SMITH (1980-1990, 1999-present)